sanctum-black/blog/big-data/6-big-data-file-formats-compared/6-big-data-file-formats-compared-pt-3.md

 	- Statistical description of measured reading times for all formats.

 - `size_d` : `dict`
-	- Output size description of measured times for all formats.
+	- Statistical description of measured file/folder sizes for all formats.

 Once we have the expected inputs and outputs, the idea is to perform the following: